Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 The derivation proves that the sentence “Compilers are engineered objects.” belongs to the language described by Rules 1 through 6.
 The sentence is grammatically correct.
 The process of automatically finding derivations is called **parsing**.

+A grammatically correct sentence can be meaningless.
+For example, the sentence “Rocks are green vegetables” has the same parts of speech in the same order as “Compilers are engineered objects,” but has no rational meaning.
+To understand the difference between these two sentences requires contextual knowledge about software systems, rocks, and vegetables.